 It is therefore important that we make sure that males are given the same access as females to care worker roles, which is the largest populated role in the organisation.

-At the same time we recognise that there is a smaller proportion of women in the most senior executive positions, which we want to change.
+At the same time we recognise that there is a smaller proportion of women in the most senior executive positions.
+We have made progress towards changing this in the past 12 months but recognise that we could do more.

 How we are addressing the gender pay gap

-While our gender pay gap is significantly better than the national average, Barchester as an organisation, remain committed to diversity and inclusion and we have therefore developed the following initiatives to try to increase gender diversity further:
+While our gender pay gap is significantly better than the national average, Barchester is committed to diversity and inclusion.
+We have therefore developed the following initiatives with the aim of increasing gender diversity further: